auth0/docs/articles/hosted-pages/login/index.md

 #### SSO

-When SSO is desired, an a client should use the Hosted Login Page for logins rather than an embedded one.
+When SSO is desired, a client should use the Hosted Login Page for logins rather than an embedded login solution.
 When a user logs in via the Hosted Login Page, a cookie will be created and stored.
 On future calls to the `authorize` endpoint, the cookie will be checked, and if SSO is achieved, the user may not ever be redirected to the Hosted Login Page.
 They will see the page only when they need to actually login.

-This behavior occurs without modification of the actual Hosted Login Page, but rather by enabling SSO for the client in the [Dashboard](${manage_url}) and then using the `authorize` endpoint with `?prompt=none` for silent SSO.
+This behavior occurs without modification to the actual Hosted Login Page.
+The process involves enabling SSO for the client in the [Dashboard](${manage_url}) and then using the `authorize` endpoint with `?prompt=none` for silent SSO.

 For more information about how SSO works, see the [SSO documentation](/sso).